All Episodes

 Watergate 1975.

-In i i in the old days, my old days, in the 60s, if you were going to filibuster, you damn well had to stand up and filibuster.
+But that's when this whole 60-vote business in the old days, my old days, in the 60s, if you were going to filibuster, you damn well had to stand up and filibuster.

-You had to stand up, start talking and not stop.
+You had to stand up, start talking, and not stop.

 And they changed the rules.

-Filibuster can mean you need 60 votes.
+Filibuster can mean, you need 60 votes.

 60 votes to stop debate.

-60 votes to stop somebody from speaking who's really not speaking, but but and that happened in 1975.
+60 votes to stop somebody from speaking who's really not speaking.

-So again, the Senate, as well as the House can change their there's new rules in the House as of day.
+So again, the Senate, as well as the House, can change their.

 Boehner was announcing them.

-They got a rules committee, the Republicans run it.
+They got a rules committee.

 They can set the rules.